Knowledge Base: Student Loans

-Need additional information for clients with student loan debt?
+Need additional information for clients with student loans?
 This article includes facts and information that will help you to understand the nuances of your client's student loan debt.
 Click the following links for more information about entering student loans into RightCapital or using the student loan planning module.

 Federal Student Loans

-Federal student loans are made by the government, with terms and conditions that are set by law, and include many benefits such as a fixed interest rate, income driven repayment plan options and eligibility for Public Service Loan Forgiveness (PSLF) not typically offered with private loans.
+Federal student loans are offered by the government, with terms and conditions that are set by law.
+These loan types include many benefits such as a fixed interest rate, income driven repayment plan options and eligibility for Public Service Loan Forgiveness (PSLF) not typically offered with private loans.

 A loan servicer is a company that is assigned to handle federal student loan debt on the government's behalf.
-The loan servicer will assist your client with tasks related to your federal student loans.
-Client's can contact the loan servicer to obtain standard 10 year payment, new borrower status information or any relevant information.
+The loan servicer will assist your client with tasks related to their federal student loans.
 If the client's circumstances change at any time during their repayment period, the loan servicer will be able to help.
-If the client is unsure of their loan servicer look for the most recent communication from the entity sending you bills for your loan payments.
+If the client is unsure of their loan servicer look for the most recent communication from the entity sending bills for the client's loan payments.

 Loan Servicer Contacting Information